testsecurityuser123/securitytest/user/pages/04.pb-crave/_pb-crave-mobile-slider/project-phone-slider.md

         image: bf19-pbc-homepage-mobile-v2.png
 ---

 Using a card based design system, accommodating a variety of screen sizes was a snap.
 Nearly everything on the site could easily be reformatted to fit any screen.
-Certain elements, such as navigation and filter components were given special attention to ensure the site offered a great experience no matter how it's viewed.
+Certain elements, such as navigation and filter components were give special attention to ensure the site offered a great experience no matter how it's viewed.